MichaelKintscher/obsidian-scholar-helper/README.md

 # Obsidian Scholar Helper

 A browser extension to help add papers to your Obsidian paper library to be managed with the Obsidian Scholar Plugin for Obsidian.
+I created this extension to support academics and researchers like myself.
+I hope you find it useful!

 ## Overview